cqerl/cqerl/README.md

 ---

-*This project is still relatively new and is under active development, so you are welcome to contribute to it with improvements, suggestions and any issues you encounter.*
+*This project is still relatively new, so you are welcome to contribute to it with improvements, suggestions and any issues you encounter.*

 ### At a glance